 Go through the written content with each writer and point out the sections where they have done a good job of incorporating the intended brand voice.
 Also explain, with concrete examples, what could be done better.

-Keep in mind that for successful adoption of a brand voice it’s necessary for everyone in the company (not just the content team) to understand the brand's personality and how to convey it through their own work.
+Keep in mind that for the successful adoption of a brand voice it’s necessary for everyone in the company (not just the content team) to understand the brand’s personality and how to convey it through their own work.

-Developing a brand voice is a gradual process that needs time and practice.
+Developing a successful brand voice is a gradual process that needs time and practice.
 It’s no easy task, but definitely, one that’s worth it.
 The steps covered in this article will help you make this process as smooth as possible.